pooley182/Plex-Meta-Manager-Wiki/Tautulli-Builder.md

-You can build different collections using the features of Tautulli.
+You can build different collections using the features of [Tautulli](https://tautulli.com/).

+[Configuring Tautulli](https://github.com/meisnate12/Plex-Meta-Manager/wiki/Tautulli-Attributes) in the config is required for all of these lists.

 It has watch analytics that can show the most watched or most popular Movies/Shows in each Library.